i18next/next-i18next/README.md

 ## Why next-i18next?

-Easy to set up, easy to use: you can set up in a few steps and start to use.
-Configuration is quite simple.
+Easy to set up, easy to use: setting up only takes a few steps, and configuration is simple.

 No other requirements: `next-i18next` simplify internationalized routing.
 It acts as a wrapper between [NextJs](https://nextjs.org/) and [i18next](https://www.i18next.com/) and uses [react-i18next](https://react.i18next.com/) functions on client side.